RevealBI-JavaBuilder/.github/profile/readme.md

-# Getting Started with the Java Dashboard Builder
+# Welcome to the Java Dashboard Builder Organization 👋

-Welcome to the Java Dashboard Builder!
-This repository is a collection of applications to help you get started with building and testing dashboards using the Java server application, alongside client applications built with HTML, Angular, and React.
+This organization provides everything you need to get started with building and testing dashboards using our **Java Server** and multiple client applications.
+Follow these steps to quickly set up and explore the tools.

-## Prerequisites

-- **Java Development Kit (JDK) 17+**
-- **Node.js** (for Angular and React Clients)
-- **Maven Wrapper** (comes with the Java Server)

-## Getting Started
+---

+## 🚀 Quick Start Guide

-### Step 1: Running the Java Server
+### Step 1: Run the Java Server

-The Java Server is the backend that powers the dashboard applications.
+The **Java Server** is the backend that powers the dashboard system.
+Follow these steps to get it up and running:

-1. **Download the server ZIP** from the repository.
+1. **Download the ZIP file** from the [Java-Server](./Java-Server) repository.
-2. **Unzip the file** to a desired directory.
+2. **Unzip the file** into your desired directory.
 3. Open a terminal, navigate to the unzipped directory, and run the following command:
    ```bash
    ./mvnw spring-boot:run